jadroman/BookCatalogAspNetWebApi/README.md

   *	Go to the folder "BookCatalog.WebAng" using cmder or powershell
   *	run "npm install" to install the packages
   *	run "ng serve -o" to run the Angular app
-  *	Username and password for the app should be in my CV
+  *	Username and password for the app should be in my cover letter or proposal